What Survivors of Wilderness Therapy Should Know

 The statute of limitations, or the time victims have to sue after being sexually abused, varies by state.
 You must have an experienced sexual abuse attorney help you determine when you must file your case.
 If you miss the statute of limitations, a judge will likely throw out your claim.

 Several states have recently extended the time people have to sue if they were victims of sexual abuse as children.
 Some states, such as Maryland, have no statute of limitations in these cases.
-Your attorney can tell you the exact timeline to file your suit.
+If you’re in a Maryland, consulting with a child abuse lawyer in Maryland can help clarify the exact timeline to file your suit.

 People who were victims of abuse in wilderness therapy programs can also utilize mental health resources available at the state and federal levels.
 Breaking Code Silence offers a list of resources, and you can ask for help from local or federal programs such as the National Sexual Assault Online Hotline.